-Yes, a $10 service fee will be charged on your Navy Federal Credit Union Flagship Checking account if your average daily balance for the statement period is less than $1,500.
+Yes, a $10 monthly service fee will be charged on your Navy Federal Credit Union Flagship Checking account if your average daily balance for the statement period is less than $1,500.

 The overdraft fee on NCFU's checking accounts is $20.00.
 However, transfer from savings are free as are overdrafts that occur on transactions of less than $5 or when the overdrawn balance is less than $15.
 Returned loan payment and check returned (due to non-sufficient funds) fees are $29 each.

 Navy Federal has a network of 30,000+ fee-free ATMs.
 And with the exception of Free EveryDay Checking, all of its checking accounts offer some reimbursements of out-of-network ATM fees.
-You'll get up to $120/yr of ATM refunds with Free Easy Checking, Free Campus Checking, and Flagship Checking.
+You'll get up to $120/yr of ATM fee rebates with Free Easy Checking, Free Campus Checking, and Flagship Checking.
 And Free Active Duty Checking account holders can receive up to $240 of ATM fee reimbursements annually.

 How Does NFCU Compare?